 - 1 cup sugar

-- Mix in applesauce, milk, egg and oil
+- Stir in applesauce, milk, egg and oil.

-- Remove immediately from pan and roll in melted butter
+- Let muffins cool for 5 minutes in pan and roll in melted butter.